2018 United States Senate elections: Partisan composition

 Among the 33 Class 1 Senate seats up for regular election in 2018, twenty-three were held by Democrats, two by independents who caucused with the Senate Democrats and eight by Republicans.
 Class Two seats in Minnesota and Mississippi held by interim appointees were also up for election; both incumbent appointees sought election to finish their unexpired terms.

 Democrats targeted Republican-held Senate seats in Arizona (open seat) and Nevada.
 Seats in Texas, Mississippi (at least one of the two seats) and Tennessee (open seat) were also competitive for the Democrats.
 Republicans targeted Democratic-held seats in Indiana, Missouri, Montana, North Dakota and West Virginia, all of which were won by Republicans in both the 2012 and 2016 presidential elections.
 Seats in Florida, Ohio, Pennsylvania, Wisconsin and Michigan, all of which were won by Obama in 2008 and 2012 but by Trump in 2016, were also targeted by Republicans.
 The Democratic-held seat in New Jersey was also considered unexpectedly competitive due to corruption allegations surrounding the Democratic incumbent.

 The map was widely characterized as extremely unfavorable to Democrats, as Democrats were defending 26 states while Republicans were defending nine.
 Of these seats, Democrats were defending ten in states won by Donald Trump in the 2016 presidential election, while Republicans were only defending one seat in a state won by Hillary Clinton in 2016.
 According to FiveThirtyEight, Democrats faced the most unfavorable Senate map in 2018 that any party has ever faced in any election.

+Senate Majority Leader Mitch McConnell decided to cancel the traditional August recess, which drew controversy.
+The US Congress traditionally goes on recess in the month of August each year, which in election years allows incumbents to leave Washington D.C. and campaign for re-election in their home state.
+The Democratic Party had a significantly larger number of vulnerable incumbent Senators, who became unable to campaign in person during the affected time period while their non-incumbent opponents were unaffected.
+The House of Representatives did not cancel their 2018 August recess.